Roswell International Air Center: Facilities

-In 2013 the airport had 53,030 aircraft operations, average 145 per day: 17% general aviation, 71% military, 11% air taxi and <1% airline.
-34 aircraft were then based at this airport: 76% single-engine, 15% multi-engine, and 8% jet.
+In the year ending December 31, 2021 the airport had 27,690 aircraft operations, average 76 per day: 38% general aviation, 46% military, 8% air taxi and 8% airline.
+38 aircraft were then based at this airport: 22 single-engine, 9 multi-engine, 5 jet, and 2 helicopters.

 Below are annual total aircraft operations 2009–2013 from the FAA's Air Traffic Activity System.
 Average yearly increase was 5.11% over these five years.

+Museum

+The Walker Aviation Museum is a museum displaying local aviation memorabilia located inside the terminal.